p-gen/smenu/README.rst

 notably occur when some specific regular expressions or uncommon ``UTF-8`` byte sequences are used.

-If a test fails for unknown reason, then please send me its directory name and the relevant ``.bad`` file.
+If a test fails for an unknown reason, please send me the name of its directory nd the corresponding ``.bad`` file.

 If you are hit by a bug that no test covers, then you can create a new test in the ``tests`` directory in an existing or new directory: read the